 When my three children were babies I was busy, as you might imagine.
-I had less time in the water.
-My way of staying connected to the sport I love while still being a good husband and good father was to write this book.
+I had less time in the water. .
 I worked on the book while my children napped, after they went to sleep, on holidays and on vacations when the kids had the rest of my family around to take care of them and entertain them.

 It just feels so good to be at the ocean.
 Now, being so busy with work and kids it is harder to coordinate when I have free time with when the waves are good.
 The rare times when I have a few hours to myself I need to go.
 I am much less picky about the waves I surf.
 Around 5 or 6 years ago I started standup paddleboarding as a way to stay in shape and get out on the water more often.
 Over those years as I have watched that sport grow and grow I noticed that it is fraught with people creating tremendous strain in their bodies unnecessarily which leads to injury.
 That is why I analyzed standup paddleboarding, began to work with some friends in the water on their SUPs, and included a section about improving SUP technique in the book.